Pinays Abroad Reveal How They Break Filipino Stereotypes

 Aside from talking about her life back in Manila with non-Filipinos to expand their views, Miren says she also tries to .
 “I’m no timid Asian,” she shares, describing how she breaks these stereotypes.
 “I also think the life and career I’ve built for myself here says a lot.
 I didn’t change my last name after getting married because everything I’ve achieved thus far, I’ve achieved as a Mendoza.”
 She’s not in any hurry to do that soon and her husband, who is Australian, doesn’t mind.

 Another common misconception is that brown skin doesn’t burn.
 Whether going out in the sun or staying indoors, slather on some SPF to stay protected.
 Use Vaseline Healthy Bright SPF24 PA++ Sun + Pollution Protection Body Lotion to moisturize and brighten your skin.
-For the face, apply POND'S Bright Sunscreen SPF 50 PA+++, which also fades dark spots and evens out the skin tone.
+For the face, apply POND'S Bright Sunscreen SPF 50 PA+++, which also fades dark spots, evens out the skin tone, and gives you a !

 Filipino stereotypes are inescapable.
 These women are proof that just because there is some truth in these preconceived notions, it doesn’t mean they have to define who you are.
 Don’t let norms, expectations, or the influence of Western culture for that matter, set the course of your journey – wherever that is in the world.